Updated March 2021

 Hotlines and Trusted Information Sources

 Don’t depend on random websites or cable news.
-There are trusted government sources for help and information on COVID-19 and substance abuse.
+There are trusted government sources for help and information on COVID-19 and substance use disorder.

-The Substance Abuse and Mental Health Services Administration (SAMHSA) is a U.S. Department of Health and Human Services agency concerned with substance abuse and behavioral health.
+The Substance Use Disorder and Mental Health Services Administration (SAMHSA) is a U.S. Department of Health and Human Services agency concerned with substance use disorder and behavioral health.